Amazon Elasticsearch Service

 Amazon Elasticsearch Service provides multiple levels of security for your domain.
-It provides network isolation using Amazon Virtual Private Cloud (VPC), and granular access control using AWS Identity and Access Management (IAM) policies.
+It provides network isolation using Amazon Virtual Private Cloud (VPC), and granular access control using Amazon Identity and Access Management (IAM) policies.
 Amazon Elasticsearch Service routinely applies security patches and keeps your domain up-to-date.

 Amazon Elasticsearch Service is designed to be highly available using zone awareness, which replicates data between two Availability Zones in the same region.
 Amazon Elasticsearch Service monitors the health of your clusters and automatically replaces failed nodes

-Tightly Integrated with Other AWS Services
+Tightly Integrated with Other Amazon Web Services Services

 Analyze un-structured and semi-structured logs generated by websites, mobile devices, servers, sensors, and more for a wide variety of applications such as digital marketing, application monitoring, fraud detection, ad tech, gaming, and IoT.
 Capture, pre-process, and load log data into Amazon Elasticsearch Service using Logstash, or Amazon CloudWatch Logs.
 You can then search, explore, and visualize the data using Kibana and the Elasticsearch query DSL to gain valuable insights about your users and applications.